Hillside Primary School

 • Additionally, parents are asked to support their children during celebration assemblies and sports days as well as out of school activities like Songbirds, choir or Street dance.

-• The PTFA encourage participation in school events, such as Christmas or Summer Fayres as well as the Year 6 prom and discos.
+• The school encourage participation in school events, such as Christmas or Summer Fayres as well as the Year 6 prom and discos.

-• The school has an up-to-date website with access to all relevant information as well as a school ‘app’ that can be downloaded on to smart phones or tablets.
+• The school has an up-to-date website with access to all relevant information as well as iusing Class Dojo, an app that can be downloaded on to smart phones or tablets.

 What do I do if I want to make a complaint?